hackworthltd/primer/README.md

 force `HOST_OS_WINDOWS` to avoid importing unsupported posix types
 #### pretty-simple
 Use an unmerged draft PR to avoid a custom setup that breaks building with ghc's wasm backend

+## Modified primer packages
+### test:primer-test
+Bake out the tasty-discover output (which failed to work as a preprocessor in the build)

 ## Running
 Enter a nix devshell: `nix develop`.